CHAPTER 16 – II

-Geryman’s trio were on a rampage.
-The search for Glendan continued and the incessant raids instilled fear into the hearts of everyone in the region.
+Geryman’s trio was on a rampage.
+His search for Glendan continued and the incessant raids instilled fear into the hearts of everyone in the region.
 Tayli exploited the leverage gained from deposing Haiti Poe to wield power over much of Seattle’s food supply.
 Shortages and rations starved the resistance.
 And then there was Janifer.
 She had committed her formidable firepower to crushing Hanci’s dynasty.
 There was a new kingpin of the kingdom and no one was spared.
 Whether they be senior leadership or lowly errand boys they met the same demise.
-And so too did their friends, lovers, siblings, parents, pets, and even children.
+And so too did their friends, lovers, siblings, parents, children, and even pets.
 It was a true campaign of eradication.
 Hanci herself was forced underground, constantly on the move.

 Neither created nor destroyed

 We, the Champions, have been deployed

 We move life around